Skip to content

 2. Support queries by d tag (target event ID), author, or other tag parameters.

-3. Implement proper handling of addressable events, ensuring only the most recent version per author/target pair is considered current.
+3. Implement proper handling of addressable events, ensuring only the most recent version per service provider/target pair is considered current.

-4. Support REQ filters that allow clients to efficiently query records.
+4. Support REQ filters that allow clients to efficiently query assertions.

 Use Cases

-• Showing engagement statistics (comments, quotes, reposts, reactions).
+• Computing interaction counts (comments, quotes, reposts, reactions).

 Example